maliahavlicek/ci_mentor_insights/USER_CENTRIC_FRONTEND_README.md

 Use this section to discuss plans for additional features to be implemented in the future:

-If you end up not developing some of the features you hoped to implement, you can include those in this section.
+If you end up not developing some features you hoped to implement, you can include those in this section.

 ## Technologies Used

-In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
+In this section, you should mention the languages, frameworks, libraries, and any other tools that you have used to construct this project.
 For each, provide its name, a link to its official site and a short sentence of why it was used.

 - If you included a js file that isn't your own, add it here.